KiwiSaver is all about making it easy. This includes providing a number of ways to contribute.

 - have contributions made straight from your pay;

-- make regular contributions via direct debit;
+- make regular contributions via internet banking or direct debit;

 - make lump sum contributions, either directly to your KiwiSaver scheme provider or through Inland Revenue.